sssssqew/react-esbuild/README.md

 This package includes the global command for starting React and Esbuild project. \
-You can install packages by following below command.
+You can install packages by following below command. \
+It will only take a few milliseconds.
+Amazing !

 ```